-Before joining the Improving Healthy Public Policy Programme Gillian graduated with an MA (hons) in History in 2007 and an MSc in Social Science Research in 2011, both from the University of Glasgow.
+Before joining the Improving Healthy Public Policy Programme Gillian completed her PhD exploring online engagement and health experiences in the age of social media.
+Prior to this, she graduated with an MA (hons) in History and an MSc in Social Science Research, both from the University of Glasgow.
 She worked as a research assistant from 2008-2010 on a project developing academic writing support for postgraduates at University College London, and maintains an interest in the practice of academic writing.

 Research interests: e-health, social media, health inequalities, health literacy, public understandings of health, experiences of health and illness, young people.

 Expertise: qualitative methods, participatory research methods, public engagement, media analysis.